2021 Consumer Expenditure Surveys (CE) Microdata Users' Workshop

-The 2020 Consumer Expenditure Surveys Microdata Users' Workshop (July 22-24) has concluded.
-As the first ever workshop held entirely (or even partially) online, this experience was new to attendees and planners alike.
+The 2021 Consumer Expenditure Surveys Microdata Users' Workshop (July 21-23) has concluded.
+As the second ever workshop held entirely (or even partially) online, this experience was still new for attendees and planners alike.
 Based on comments from attendees and observations of planners, this workshop was well received and highly successful.
 The planners wish to thank our presenters (see below) for a series of excellent presentations.
-Of course, there would be no workshop without attendees, and we appreciate their investment of time and effort to spend up to three days with us at the "virtual" BLS.
+Of course, there would be no workshop without attendees, and we appreciate their investment of time and effort to spend up to three days with us at the "virtual" Bureau of Labor Statistics (BLS).
 As usual, our attendees represented a wide range of specialties and occupations.
 From academia, they included students—from undergraduate to Ph.D. candidates—and professors.
 They also represented various federal agencies, and private enterprises.
 Furthermore, they joined from all over the world, with registrants on at least four continents.

 Request for Comments

 The workshop concluded with a feedback session to obtain comments from attendees to help us maintain and improve quality of future workshops.
 If you attended and provided comments, thank you.
 However, perhaps you did not have an opportunity to comment on a specific topic; you have had additional thoughts after the workshop; or you would like to follow up on a topic discussed during the session.
 If so, we invite you to participate by providing your comments at any time by email.